-As I’ve mentioned here before, it took me a long time to get accustomed to my CPAP therapy.
-Between ill-fitting masks, feeling a little claustrophobic, getting used to the feeling of airflow and pressure, it was about a month before I was falling asleep regularly with my CPAP mask.
+As we’ve mentioned before, it can take a long time to get accustomed to CPAP therapy.
+Between ill-fitting masks, feeling a little claustrophobic, getting used to the feeling of airflow and pressure, it can be about a month before s falling asleep regularly with little to no issues while wearing a CPAP mask is achievable.

-Let me assure you, this is all very normal.
+Let us assure you, this is all very normal.

-If you’re new to CPAP therapy, try wearing just the CPAP mask around the house – without the machine attached.
+If you’re new to CPAP therapy, try wearing just your Sleep Apnea mask around the house – without the machine attached.
 Do it during the day, while watching TV or reading (if your mask allows for that).
 Just get used to the feel of it.

 One more thing: Be patient.
 Babies don’t learn to sleep on command.
 Kids have a hard time at bedtime.
 There’s no reason why you should expect to fall asleep right away wearing your new CPAP mask.
 It may take a few days or longer, but rest assured, it’ll happen.